kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

   <figcaption><strong>Figure 3.</strong> A recorded Chatterbox causal replay.
 A 0.002×-relative-norm edit at L20 + L22 changes the speech-head winner from acoustic code 4106 to 4358, followed by 43 changed downstream codes.
 This demonstrates propagation through the autoregressive suffix; it does not give acoustic-code IDs word or phone meaning, or establish waveform attribution. <a href="https://kennethli319.github.io/audio-jacobian-lens/tts/?sample=tts-bridge-s9">Open the interactive TTS report</a>.</figcaption>
 </figure>

-In this replay, the edit changed a code winner and the downstream suffix.
-The open question is whether this reflects meaningful acoustic control or ordinary autoregressive sensitivity; repeated clips, matched perturbations, and waveform-level evaluation are the next test.
+The edit reached the future, but the code IDs do not yet tell us what acoustic object changed.
+Repeated clips, matched perturbations, and waveform-level evaluation are needed to tell meaningful control from ordinary autoregressive sensitivity.
 The MLX path for LFM2.5 Audio also runs end to end, but it remains a one-clip integration pilot.

-## What I want to test next
+## Experiments that could test the metaphor

+### 1. Acoustics × context

+Cross clear versus ambiguous audio with supportive versus conflicting linguistic context.
+This would test whether the relative influence of encoder acoustic evidence and decoder language association changes as the cue becomes easier or harder to hear.

-### Reconstructing words from Phone Signatures
+### 2. Reconstruct the surface from limbo

-My next test is behavioral: hide the audio and transcript, show only the ordered Phone Signature sequence, and ask a phonetician or language model to reconstruct the words.

-Success against shuffled sequences, matched random maps, and unseen speakers and words would suggest that the view preserves an organized phonetic route rather than isolated labels.
-A text-only baseline would show how much reconstruction comes from language priors instead of acoustic evidence.
+Hide the audio and transcript, show only the ordered Phone Signature sequence, and ask a phonetician or capable language model to reconstruct the words.
+Compare with shuffled sequences, matched random maps, unseen speakers and words, and a text-only baseline that measures how much reconstruction comes from language priors.

-Failure would also be informative: the signatures might be locally readable without preserving a larger linguistic sequence.

-### From readable directions to useful controls

-One possibility is that vocabulary acts as a borrowed coordinate system: combinations of token directions may describe acoustic or subword states without carrying a single word-level meaning.
-Another is that the lens mainly supplies a convenient supervised readout.
+If people can mostly guess the word sequence from late encoder Phone Signatures without hearing the audio, that would be a practical test of how close the view comes to the acoustic-linguistic information used by the decoder.

+### 3. Find the anchor by depth and time

+Run interventions across a grid of layer × time × dose.
+Compare the intended direction with opposite, orthogonal, norm-matched random, and off-time controls.
+Measure not only whether the target changes, but also downstream damage and how long the effect persists into later time steps.

+### 4. Test whether the combination has meaning

+Hold the top coordinate fixed while perturbing the rest of the signature, then preserve the distributed neighborhood while changing rank 1.
+If the constellation matters, behavior should follow the combination more than the brightest label.

+### 5. Reuse psycholinguistic paradigms inside the model

-Psycholinguistics offers controlled paradigms for priming, ambiguity, phonetic competition, and adaptation.
-In a model, we can use those paradigms to locate a pattern, perturb it, and test whether the rest of the computation changes as predicted.
+Priming, ambiguity, phonetic competition, and adaptation already give us controlled ways to separate possible explanations of human language behavior.
+Here we can use similar designs to locate the association sequence, perturb it, and see whether the later computation changes as predicted.

-If stable directions can be found and tested causally, some behaviors might eventually be adjusted after training without retraining the entire model.
-That could support more efficient debugging or adaptation.

-This is a possibility, not a current result.
-It depends on the representation already existing, generalizing across contexts, and tolerating intervention without damaging the system.

-## How I am reading the results for now
+## How I am reading it now

-The most stable observation is descriptive: in this speaker-disjoint LibriSpeech development experiment, phone identity is more recoverable from the distributed fitted J-signature than from rank 1 alone.

-What that means internally is still open.
-It may reflect a distributed phone-like code, correlated acoustic evidence, or a useful coordinate system imposed by the fitted instrument.
-The steering result is similarly an observation about propagation, not evidence that the readable phone directions are the model's causal code.

-Like EEG or MEG, the J-lens is a measurement instrument whose interpretation depends on the predictions it survives.
-The advantage here is that we can rerun the same computation, perturb it, and design the next experiment to separate competing explanations.
+I do not think the most useful question is whether a token at an early layer is secretly a word.
+The useful question is what combination it participates in, when that combination becomes stable, and what changes if we touch it.

+That is why the *Inception* metaphor works for me.
+Later computation depends on what earlier layers pass forward, although the encoder and decoder are not one simple stack.
+The objects also do not keep the same meaning as we descend.
+If we can learn where a linguistic association or acoustic sequence appears—and find the right anchor at the right layer and time—we may be able to debug or adapt a trained model without asking for a new dataset and retraining the whole system each time.

+That is still a hypothesis.
+But unlike the human brain, this descent can be replayed, perturbed, and tested.

 ## Explore the project